The Matrix: Red pill and blue pill

-Historians of film note that the trope of a "red pill" as decisive in a return to reality made its first appearance in the 1990 film Total Recall, which has a scene where the hero (played by Arnold Schwarzenegger) is asked to swallow a red pill in order to symbolize his desire to return to reality from a dream-like fantasy.
+Historians of film note that the trope of a "red pill" as decisive in a return to reality made its first appearance in the 1990 film Total Recall, which has a scene where the hero (played by Arnold Schwarzenegger) is asked to swallow a red pill to symbolize his desire to return to reality from a dream-like fantasy.

 The premise of The Matrix has been repurposed for multiple conspiracy theories and alt-right fringe groups.
 For example, some online men's rights groups use the term "redpill" to mean men realizing that they are supposedly being subjugated by feminism.
 The term has been used in discussion forums for right-wing topics such as Gamergate, white supremacy, incel subculture and QAnon.
 As of 2021, the verb "pill" and suffix "-pilled" had entered more mainstream use and had come to mean developing a sudden interest in something.

 Sequels and adaptations

 The film's mainstream success led to the making of two sequels, The Matrix Reloaded and The Matrix Revolutions, both directed by the Wachowskis.
 These were filmed back-to-back in one shoot and released on separate dates in 2003.
 The first film's introductory tale is succeeded by the story of the impending attack on the human enclave of Zion by a vast machine army.
 The sequels also incorporate longer and more ambitious action scenes, as well as improvements in bullet time and other visual effects.

 Also released was The Animatrix, a collection of nine animated short films, many of which were created in the same Japanese animation style that was a strong influence on the live action trilogy.
 The Animatrix was overseen and approved by the Wachowskis, who only wrote four of the segments themselves but did not direct any of them; much of the project was developed by notable figures from the world of anime.

-In March 2017, Warner Bros. was in early stages of developing a relaunch of the franchise with Zak Penn in talks to write a treatment and interest in getting Michael B. Jordan attached to star.
+In March 2017, Warner Bros. was in the early stages of developing a relaunch of the franchise with Zak Penn in talks to write a treatment and interest in getting Michael B. Jordan attached to star.
 According to The Hollywood Reporter neither the Wachowskis nor Joel Silver were involved with the endeavor, although the studio would like to get at minimum the blessing of the Wachowskis.
 On August 20, 2019, Warner Bros.
 Pictures Group chairman Toby Emmerich officially announced that a fourth Matrix film was in the works, with Keanu Reeves and Carrie-Anne Moss set to reprise their roles as Neo and Trinity, respectively.
 The Matrix Resurrections was released in theaters and on HBO Max on December 22, 2021.

 In September 2022, Danny Boyle was announced to be directing and producing a live immersive dance production of the film, entitled Free Your Mind, which debuted in October 2023 at the Aviva Studios in Manchester, England.